2023 Best Value Economics Master's Degree Schools in the Rocky Mountains Region

 In addition to its great value ranking, CU - Boulder is in the top 15% of all schools on our Best Economics Master’s Degree Schools in the Rocky Mountains Region list.

-The University of Montana ranked #10 on this year’s Best Value Economics Master’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Missoula, UM is a public school with a fairly large student population.
+The University of Montana came in at #10 in this year’s edition of the Best Value Economics Master’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the city of Missoula, UM is a public college with a large student population.

 Out-of-state tuition fees for graduate students at UM are $24,096 per year.

-Explore the best economics colleges for a specific state in the Rocky Mountains region.
+Explore the best economics schools for a specific state in the Rocky Mountains region.

 More Economics Rankings in the Rocky Mountains Region